Fort Madison (Alabama): Construction

 In July 1813 Fort Glass was built as a protective stockade around the home of Zachariah Glass by local settlers in present-day Clarke County, Alabama.
 After the Battle of Burnt Corn, General Ferdinand Claiborne feared retaliatory attacks by the Red Sticks against local settlers.
-Claiborne sent Colonel Joseph Carson with between 150-200 mounted soldiers from the Mount Vernon Cantonment to Fort Glass as reinforcements to protect the local settlers.
-These soldiers arrived on August 10, 1813 and soon began constructing a new fort 225 yards northwest of Fort Glass to house themselves.
+Claiborne sent Colonel Joseph Carson with between 150 and 200 mounted soldiers from the Mount Vernon Cantonment to Fort Glass as reinforcements to protect the local settlers.
+These soldiers arrived on August 10, 1813, and soon began constructing a new fort 225 yards northwest of Fort Glass to house themselves.
 Some of these soldiers had joined soldiers from Fort Mims and participated in the Battle of Burnt Corn.
 The fort differed from surrounding forts in that it was not named for a local landowner but was named after then-President James Madison.
 Fort Madison was constructed on a dividing ridge between Alabama River and Tombigbee River.
 The fort was located on a strategically important site as the first store in the area was located six miles due east, one of the first grist mills four miles north, and the first cotton gin was located two miles north.

 Fort Madison was made of 15-foot hewn pine logs that were sharpened at the top and buried three feet deep.
 The fort was square with each side being 60 yards in length.
 Fort Madison additionally differed from surrounding forts in that it had blockhouses at each corner, providing additional protection from attackers.
 Scattered throughout the walls were strategically placed gunholes to offer additional protection.
 In addition, the blockhouses and roofs were covered with clay to hamper the wood from being caught on fire by attackers.

 Most forts and protective stockades at this time used fatwood placed on the top of the stockades to light the area surrounding the fort at night.
 In addition to the traditional lighting method, Fort Madison employed a more-sophisticated lighting mechanism.
 Two differing descriptions exist of Fort Madison's lighting mechanism: Evan Austill's grandson (Austill reportedly helped design the lighting structure), described the mechanism as "...a tall pine pole erected in the middle of the fort, and built around it a scaffolding with a hole in the center so that it could be raised by pushing it up the pole.
 On this, earth was placed so that the burning pine would not ignite the boards.
 On this a light was kept burning at night...."
 Samuel Dale, who himself was an occupant of Fort Madison, described it as "two poles, fifty feet long, were firmly planted on each side of the fort; a long lever, upon the plan of a well-sweep, worked upon each of these poles; to each lever was attached a bar of iron about ten feet long, and to these bars we fastened, with trace-chains, huge fagots of light-wood".

-After construction, the fort held somewhere between 30-40 families to 700 overall inhabitants.
+After construction, the fort held somewhere between 30 and 40 families to 700 overall inhabitants.